lonecoder-cro/htaml/README.md

 ```

 #### The :swap action
-Used to swap the request body with.
+Used to swap the contents of a element with the requests body.

 * Note: swapping the root html outter contents will not work, however the inner contents will be replaced instead